 Low Carb Kitchen

-They’ve only got 2g net carbs per cookie and they definitely don’t taste sugar-free at all.
+These keto no bake cookies only have 2g net carbs per cookie and they definitely don’t taste sugar-free at all.
 This recipe uses chocolate chips rather than cocoa powder and additional sweeteners.
 Simplicity makes the process a little better and also lets you use a variety of different chocolate chips that completely alter the taste of the cookie.

 We like these the most with cardnl Dark Chocolate Chips , but they’re also super tasty with Lily’s White Chocolate or Salted Caramel Chocolate Chips as well.
 See, a variety of flavors all in one simple recipe.